Back to Guides

 8 min readLast updated: January 2025

-Registration is the first touchpoint families have with your organization.
+Registration is the first touchpoint families have with the organization.
 A smooth, professional registration experience sets the tone for the entire season.
-This guide covers best practices for youth hockey registration.
+The sections below cover the framework with the youth-specific elements called out where they differ from adult-league practice.

 Payment Options & Pricing